Special Instructions for Teacup and Toy breed puppy care.

 Type of foods fed can vary depending on the puppy.

 These will be given to you before you receive your new baby.

-This is what I use for my puppies
+1: This is the food I use for my puppies

-What you will need: I feed my babies the Simply Sea dog food:
+What you will need: I feed my babies Diamond puppy food.

 3: WeeWee pads or newspaper ( I use newspaper)

 4: Small fleece pad for Bed to sleep in.

 5: Child safe toys, Crib teething toys

 that are washable for your puppy to chew on.